 Climate change is the large-scale, long-term shift that we are seeing in the planet's weather patterns and average temperatures, driven by human activity that has released carbon dioxide and other greenhouse gases into the air.
-Recent events including hot, dry weather, followed by torrential rain and flooding, show how vulnerable the UK is to climate change.

 What causes climate change?

-Once sunlight has passed through these greenhouse gases, it is absorbed by the surface of the Earth which then bounces a different type of light (longer wave infrared radiation) back into space.
+Once sunlight has passed through these greenhouse gases, it is absorbed by the surface of the Earth, which then bounces back a different type of light (longer wave infrared radiation) into space.

 Changes in human behaviour since the Industrial Revolution of the 1800s have resulted in a large increase of fossil fuel use.
 Fossil fuels like coal, gas and oil, are used for all sorts of things, such as heating homes, powering vehicles and manufacturing the products that we all use or buy.